10 Ways to Improve Your Time Management Skills

 Top tips to improve your time management skills

-- Produce a time log for a week - This will show you how you currently spend your time and how much is spent on non-productive tasks.
+- Produce a time log for a week - This will show you how you currently spend your time and how much you spend on non-productive tasks.

 - Use the Important/Urgent matrix to prioritise tasks - This ensures that you only spend time on tasks that are important and urgent (i.e. your top priorities).
 Anything else can wait!

-- Focus on the most important/urgent tasks when you're most alert - To ensure optimum concentration.
-But, remember to flip between high and low-attention tasks to let your brain recover from mentally-demanding activities.
+- Focus on the most important/urgent tasks when you're most alert - This allows optimum concentration.
+But, remember to flip between high and low-attention tasks or take a micro-break (see below) to let your brain recover from mentally-demanding activities.

-- Use To Do lists - This lists all your priorities in one place and tracks your progress.
+- Compile a To Do list at the start of each day - This lists all your priorities in one place and tracks your progress.
 It structures what you have to get done and you'll get a sense of achievement as you'll see you're making progress.
-Spend a few minutes at the start of each day on planning.
+This is especially useful when working from home as you'll need to be more self-disciplined.

 - Look for signs of procrastination and take action - There are many reasons why we procrastinate (everything from a task being unpleasant, to a fear of failure, perfectionism, feeling overwhelmed or a lack of organisation).
+Homeworkers beware: Daytime TV, long lunches and social media can all lure you away from your main focus.
+Don't let them take over.
 If you procrastinate, figure out why and take action before you're swamped.
+If you don't, you'll be working late into the night to catch up!

 - Manage meetings - Avoid all unnecessary meetings.
 If there's no agenda or the right people (i.e. decision makers) cannot attend, reschedule it.

-- Learn to say no - Rehearse strategies for dealing with interruptions and learn to say no without causing offence.
-What can you do to deal with a chatty colleague, a demanding boss who's heaping more work on you, or a customer who's in no hurry to let you get on?
+- Learn to say no - What can you do to deal with a chatty colleague, a demanding boss who's heaping more work on you, a customer who's in no hurry to let you get on, or - at home - an unexpected visitor or curious family member?
+Rehearse strategies for dealing with interruptions and learn to say no without causing offence.